-Oman’s most impressive two hotels are Six Senses Zighy Bay vs Alila Jabal Akhdar, are located far away from the Omani capital Muscat and neither of these hotels has a club lounge, but most travelers will spend at least a few days in Muscat and you can pick one of the best hotels with a club lounge in Muscat.
+Oman’s most impressive two hotels are Six Senses Zighy Bay vs. Alila Jabal Akhdar, are located far away from the Omani capital Muscat.
+Neither of these hotels has a club lounge, but most travelers will spend at least a few days in Muscat, and you can pick one of the best hotels with a club lounge in Muscat.

 Wherever you decide to stay, Muscat Oman or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Park Hyatt, Marriott, Ritz Carlton, InterContinental, and more at no extra cost.

 Typically, our free benefits at luxury hotels include:

 - $100 USD equivalent Hotel experiential credit per room per stay

 - Early check-in / Late check-out, subject to availability